Leon Wagner: New York/San Francisco Giants

-Wagner broke into the big leagues at age 24 for the San Francisco Giants in their first year in San Francisco on June 22, 1958.
-A solid line-drive hitter and colorful player, he compiled a .307 batting average with 13 home runs in 74 games as a rookie.
-Competing for playing time against a congested Giant outfield that included Willie Mays, Felipe Alou, Orlando Cepeda, and Bill White (all of whom were superior fielders), he was traded to the Cardinals after the 1959 season.
+Wagner broke into the big leagues at age 24 for the San Francisco Giants in their first year in San Francisco, on June 22, 1958.
+A solid line-drive hitter and colorful player, he compiled a .317 batting average with 13 home runs in 74 games as a rookie.
+His fielding ability was not on the same level as his hitting ability, as he had five errors in the outfield, and his fielding was questioned by manager Bill Rigney.
+He had two double digit error seasons in the minor leagues.
+Competing for playing time against a congested Giant outfield that included Willie Mays, Felipe Alou, Jackie Brandt, and his Army teammate Willie Kirkland, among others (all of whom were superior fielders), he was traded to the Cardinals after the 1959 season, along with Daryl Spencer for Don Blasingame.